adamsralf/pygame_animation/README.md

 # pygame_animation
-A short "how to code" an animation with PyGame.
+A short "how to code an animation" with PyGame.